grd32grd/restaurant/README.txt

 Restaurant Site

+Description:
-Simple web application that mimicks a restaurant ordering site, where you can order various items from different restaurants.
+- Simple web application that mimicks a restaurant ordering site, where you can order various items from different restaurants.

+How to Run:
+- Run the order.html file in your IDE.